eighty20results/e20r-sequences/README.md

 ###I found a bug in the plugin.

 Please report it in the issues section of GitHub and we'll fix it as soon as we can.
-Thanks for helping. https://github.com/eighty20results/pmpro-sequence/issues
+Thanks for helping. https://github.com/eighty20results/e20r-sequence/issues
 You can also email you support question(s) to support@eighty20result.zendesk.com

 ##Changelog

-###3.0.4

-* Conditional return triggered fatal error in certain situations
+###4.0.0

+* Fix: Namespace declaration for Sequences class(es)
+* Fix: Move namespace declaration to Sequence class
+* Fix: PHPDoc for some of the classes (apply namespace)
+* Fix: Namespaces for Sequence class
+* Fix: Set global namespace for standard PHP classes (DateTime, DateTimezone, stdClass, WP_Query, etc)
+* Fix: Loading Fontawesome from local resource for Sequence icon(s)
+* Enh: Use wp_enqueue_* rather than wp_register_* functions
+* Fix: Use namespace in register_widget()
-* Use absolute URL for fontawesome
+* Update namespace for WP_Widget parent class
-* Respect theme settings for fonts/text in widgets
-* Respect theme settings for fonts/text in other text
-* Fix error if is_managed() is called while PHP is outputting data
-* Stop forcing access check for posts that aren't managed by any sequences.
-* Fix formatting problem
+* Add FontAwesome as local resource
+* Add fonts directory to build script
+* Replace pmpro_ and pmpro- instances with e20r_ and e20r- instances respectively
-* Initial update of version number to 3.0.4
+* Rename all instances of pmpro-sequence to e20r-sequence
+* Rename plugin to e20r-sequences Use namespaces for classes
+* Move all classes under PLUGIN_DIR/classes and PLUGIN_DIR/classes/tools
+* Create Tools\Cron class & move worker function to its own class & namespace
+* Rename widget class to PostWidget
+* Rename the sequences controller class to Sequence
+* Remove sequence icon images (using fontawesome instead)
+* Rename all pmpro_ files to e20r_
-* Update template file for vpt_reminder.html
+* Update README & .json files

 ##Old releases
 ###.1